-Kristopher Kinsinger is a third-year student at Osgoode Hall Law School in Toronto and lifelong resident of Cambridge, Ontario.
-He received his Honours Bachelor of Arts from the University of Waterloo in 2016, where he majored in history in the Arts and Business co-op program.
+Kristopher Kinsinger is an articling student at Miller Thomson LLP in Waterloo and lifelong resident of Cambridge, Ontario.
+Kristopher received his Honours Bachelor of Arts from the University of Waterloo in 2016, where he majored in history in the Arts and Business co-op program.
 He graduated from Waterloo on the Dean’s Honours List and with the Departmental Award for Distinguished Academic Achievement in History as the top graduating student from his academic department.
+Kristopher received his Juris Doctor from Osgoode Hall Law School of York University in 2019, where he was awarded the Bora Laskin Prize at convocation for writing the best paper on the topic of law, religion and society.

-Outside of his studies, Kristopher works as the co-managing editor of the award-winning legal blog TheCourt.ca and serves on the board of directors of Christian Legal Fellowship, Canada’s largest associations of Christian lawyers, law students and legal professionals.
+Outside of his studies at Osgoode, Kristopher worked as a contributor and co-managing editor at TheCourt.ca, Osgoode’s award-winning student legal blog.
 He had the privilege of representing Osgoode Hall in 2018 and 2019 at the Wilson and Laskin Moots, respectively.
 In 2018 he founded the Osgoode Charity Law Association, the first official club at Osgoode Hall dedicated to the study and practice of charity and not-for-profit law.
+Kristopher currently serves as the student representative on the the board of directors of Christian Legal Fellowship, Canada’s largest associations of Christian lawyers, law students and legal professionals, and as a member-at-large on the Canadian Bar Association’s Constitutional and Human Rights Section.

-In his free time Kristopher can be found reading, writing, listening to vinyl, tweeting, drinking coffee or preparing for his next backcountry camping trip.
-He also dabbles in landscape and aerial photography, and has recently begun experimenting with astrophotography.
+In his free time Kristopher can be found reading, writing, listening to vinyl, tweeting, drinking coffee, volunteering with his church’s youth group, or mapping out his next backcountry camping trip.
+He also dabbles in landscape, aerial and wildlife photography, and has recently begun experimenting with astrophotography.

 “Why Quebec’s Religious Symbols Ban Should Distress Christians”, The Gospel Coalition (Canada), 23 April 2019